-Memphis residents gather to call end to gun violence
+Families of George Floyd, Breonna Taylor call for peace in Memphis

 “Without their love and support, we wouldn’t be standing here,” Floyd’s aunt said.
 “We need to put love back into the streets, back into the communities because that brings togetherness.
 Love will beat hate any day, so that’s what we need.”

-Organizers are calling tonight’s even successful, and they’re already making plans for next year.
+Organizers are calling tonight’s event successful, and they’re already making plans for next year.